Useful Links: Adverse Events Reporting and Medical enquiries

 The flu viruses predominantly circulate during the winter.
 So you should think about how to help protect yourself as the flu season approaches, as this is when you are most vulnerable.

-Vaccination is the most effective way to avoid developing the flu1,2, and if you have severe asthma, you are eligible for a free flu vaccination on the NHS as you are classified at high risk of complications3.
+Vaccination is the most effective way to avoid developing the flu2, and if you have severe asthma, you are eligible for a free flu vaccination on the NHS as you are classified as being at high risk of complications3.

 During winter, wear a scarf over your nose and mouth when you are outdoors – this will protect you against germs, and also warm up cold air before it enters your lungs.
 You should also continue using your regular preventer medicines as prescribed by your doctor, and keep your blue reliever inhaler with you at all times.

 You can also take additional steps, such as avoiding public transport and crowds.
-However, if you’re unable to avoid public transport (for example, if you need to get to hospital for treatment or an appointment), wash your hands after every trip, use the antiseptic hand gel dispensers in the hospital regularly, cover your nose and mouth if you sneeze or cough, and dispose of any used tissues as quickly as possible.
+However, if you’re unable to avoid public transport, wash your hands after every trip, use the antiseptic hand gel dispensers in the hospital regularly, cover your nose and mouth if you sneeze or cough, and dispose of any used tissues as quickly as possible.

 *Free NHS jabs are available only to those who fall within the current risk categories.